 - Things to Do

 - Statistics / Weather / Helpful Links

 Looking for Lake Sinissippi cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

-Located in Dodge County just north of Hustisford in the midst of Wisconsin farmland, Sinissippi Lake is a beautiful pastoral escape.
-Surrounded by gently rolling hills and home to both waterfowl and waterskiers, Sinissippi Lake is the perfect place for recreation and relaxation.
+Sinissippi Lake is a beautiful pastoral escape, located in Dodge County just north of Hustisford in the midst of Wisconsin farmland.
+Surrounded by gently rolling hills and home to both waterfowl and waterskiers, its the perfect place for recreation and relaxation.